knownree/madb/README.md

 1730 audios and all annotations on our huggingface dataset: https://huggingface.co/datasets/sirui1/MADB-Dataset
 other 4400 audios from open-source muchin dataset are on https://github.com/CarlWangChina/MuChin
 model weights are on our huggingface model: https://huggingface.co/sirui1/MADB_model_v1
-we provide a sample set of 200 audios on huggingface, you can download it first for quick start.
-we also provide the embeddings extracted by clap, muq, clap_com_tag, and clap_com under sample folder, you can jump to evaluation step 3 with these files.
+we provide a sample set of 200 audios.
+Full samples include 200 audios and embeddings are on our huggingface dataset. we also provide the embeddings extracted by clap, muq, clap_com_tag, and clap_com under sample folder, you can jump to evaluation step 3 with these files.

 ## Prepare Environment(need GPU):